Alexandre Dumas: Drama

 Dumas wrote many plays and adapted several of his novels as dramas.
 In the 1840s, he founded the Théâtre Historique, located on the Boulevard du Temple in Paris.
 The building was used after 1852 by the Opéra National (established by Adolphe Adam in 1847).
 It was renamed the Théâtre Lyrique in 1851.

-Nonfiction
+Opera

+Dumas wrote four original libretti for the Parisian opera stage: